Aircraft & Ships

 The Navy provided 13 ships.
 Both the USS Whipple (FF-1062) and the USS Ouellet (FF-1077) appeared in two episodes of Hawaii Five-0: "Follow the White Brick Road" (Season 4) and "Murder - Eyes Only" (Season 8).

-At the time "Follow the White Brick Road" was filmed, the USS Whipple was brand new and was scheduled to go out on sea trials.
-When she was called to duty, the USS Ouellet took over for filming Five-0.
-According to a member of the USS Ouellet Association, the sailors aboard the USS Whipple were none too happy to have their ship's celebrity cut short.
+At the time "Follow the White Brick Road" was filmed, the USS Ouellet was brand new and was scheduled to go out on sea trials.
+When she was called to duty, the USS Whipple took over for filming Five-0.
+According to a member of the USS Ouellet Association, the sailors aboard the USS Ouellet were none too happy to have their ship's celebrity cut short.
 Other Navy ships seen in “Follow the White Brick Road” were the USS Charles Berry (DE-1035), the USS Rathburne (FF-1057), and the USS Wahpeton (YTM-757).

 In "Murder - Eyes Only," McGarrett was seen boarding the Ouellet, although he went out to sea aboard the USS Knox (FF-1052) before he crossed the highline to the USS Cochrane (DDG-21).
 The Whipple is seen moored as the Knox leaves the harbor.
 Also seen in “Murder – Eyes Only” was the USS Berkeley (DDG-15).